markclift/summarize-emails/readme.md

 1. Clone the repository.
 2. Install the required dependencies listed in `requirements.txt`.
 3. Set up the `.env` file using the provided `.env.example` file.
-Input your GitHub API token, email address, and OpenAI API token, and rename the file to `.env`.
+Input your email address and OpenAI API key, and rename the file to `.env`.

 ## Configuration